jugal510/connect_to_jenkins/README.md

 # connect_to_jenkins
-this repo will make connection to jenkins server
+This repo will make connection to jenkins server..